tamirgen/hidow/README.md

 ----------------
 * As a website user I can see a list of products so that I can choose the product I would like to buy
 * As a website user I can select a category so that I can easily find products
-* As a website user I can get details so that I can see the price, product description, and sizes, when there are ones
+* As a website user I can get the product's information so that I can see the price, product description, and sizes, when there are ones
 * As a website user I can see the shopping bag so that I can know how much I have spent so far
 * As a website user I can register for an account so that I can see my order history and store my personal details
 * As a website user I can easily log in and out of the account so that I can save my address and personal data